vimalmenon/learn-k8s/example/Deployment/README.md

 ### Pre Requisites
 * Make sure you have minikube installed
-* You should have understanding on deploying the a Pod and ReplicaSet
+* You should have understanding on deploying a Pod and ReplicaSet

 ---
 ### Example